 Fiscal Year Costs Criteria Met:

-2010/2020 \$159,000 $\boxtimes$ Safety/Liability
+2020/2021 N/A Safety/Liability

-2019/2020 Council Goals
+2020/2021 Council Goals

-2022/2024 \$159,000 $\boxtimes$ Maintenance
+2022/2024 \$159,000 \square Maintenance

-2022/2024 Required per Regulation
+Required per Regulation

 Future Years N/A Coordinates with Larger Project

 Existing Capacity

-Project Total \$318,000 $\boxtimes$ Cost Reduction
+Project Total \$318,000 \square Cost Reduction

 Future Capacity

 The maintenance of roofs and gutters on the existing buildings at the 1980's treatment plant buildings was deferred by prior administrations.
-The building roof and gutter replacements completed to date include: compost mixing building, and the effluent building.
-The next in line for replacement is the operations building which will coincide with the remodel of that building, and will be followed by roofs on the secondary building, and compost tunnels in future years.
+The building roof and gutter replacements completed to date include: compost mixing building, operations building and the effluent building.
+The next in line for replacement is the roofs on the secondary building, and compost tunnels in future years.